jgoppert/aae364_notebook/README.md

 * [Download](https://www.anaconda.com/download/#linux)

 If you are using ROS with linux, I would recommend not to install anaconda to your system path, as it will override the python version that ROS expects.
-Instead, create a symbolic link to activate with your bin folder:
+Instead, create a symbolic link to activate in your ~/bin folder, which automatically gets added to your path if it exists:

 ```bash
 mkdir -p ~/bin